8 Kinds Of Bumps Every Woman Should Look Out For, According To OB/GYNs

 It's important to note that bumps you may notice on your external genitalia are most often located on the vulva or around the anus, not inside the vagina, technically speaking.
 This can help clear up some confusion when confronted with a bump or talking to your doctor.
 Here are eight kind of vaginal bumps that OB/GYNs say every woman should look out for:

 The most common bump in the vagina is folliculitis, which can sometimes be related to hair removal with shaving or waxing — hello in-grown hairs!
-"Folliculitis is similar to a pimple, meaning an infection at the base of a hair follicle," Jessica Vaught, MD, OB/GYN tells Bustle.
+"Folliculitis is similar to a pimple, meaning an infection at the base of a hair follicle," Jessica Vaught, MD, gynecologist and Director of Minimally Invasive Surgery at Winnie Palmer Hospital for Women & Babies, tells Bustle.
 "This can happen very commonly and usually will resolve on its own."
 But if it is bothering you, and you notice it is not going on away, speaking with your OB/GYN will help you find solutions for treatment.

 2Bartholin's Gland Cyst